 You can get help directly from the Federal Student Aid office on the phone, via live chat, or by email.
-Or, ask at your college financial aid office, your high school guidance counselor, your local Boys & Girls Clubs, or College Goal Sunday.
-In some cities, Financial Aid U provides free help with the FAFSA .
+Or, ask at your college financial aid office representative, your high school guidance counselor, your local Boys & Girls Clubs, or find and attend a College Goal Sunday event in your state.

 The National Student Loan Data System lets you access your federal student aid records and inquire about the status of loans and grants you have already received.

-360 Degrees of Financial Literacy can help you plan a budget, deal with credit cards, decide if you should take a student loan, and more.
-Or check out Adventures in Education for advice on managing your money.
-You may be eligible for free help with your income tax return taxes and free electronic filing of your tax return.
-You can get a copy of your credit report absolutely free (with no fees ever) under a federal law that requires credit reporting companies to give it you.
+You may be eligible for free electronic filing of your tax return.
+You can get a copy of your credit report absolutely free (with no fees ever) under a federal law that requires credit reporting companies to give it to you.
 For personal advice see your financial aid office (many offer financial literacy programs), take a personal finance class, or contact the National Foundation of Credit Counseling to find a reputable counselor near you.